-It is important to note that regarding tax liabilities of fiscal years 2008, 2010, 2011 and 2012, the authority declared non-existent the losses on purchases and sales of shares of such years.
-However, regarding liquidation of fiscal year 2013, it determined that such losses shall be reverted; in other words, it accepts that such losses are existent and valid, which situation is contradictory and creates a double loss to Grupo Elektra.
+It is important to remember that, in the tax credits determined for the years 2008, 2010, 2011, and 2012, the tax authority declared the losses on the sale of shares of such years as non-existent.
+Notwithstanding the above, in the liquidation of the 2013 fiscal year, it determined that such losses should be reversed; that is to say, it accepts that such losses are existing and valid, a situation that is contradictory and causes a double detriment to the company.

-Therefore, with respect to the resolution of the reversal appeal against the abovementioned liability, the authority set forth that it does not intend to benefit twice from the taxpayer, but to be paid for tax liabilities of 2008 (proceeding identified with number 5. hereof), 2010 (proceeding identified with number 6. hereof), 2011 (proceeding identified with number 7. hereof) and 2012 (proceeding identified with number 8. hereof), Grupo Elektra shall no longer be bound to revert such losses in 2013, for which the contingency will reduce proportionally.
+In this regard, in the resolution to the appeal for revocation filed against the credit in question, the authority stated that it does not intend to benefit twice to the detriment of the taxpayer, but on the contrary, if the tax credits of 2008 (trial identified in number 4 of this document), 2010 (trial identified in number 5 of this document) and 2011 (trial identified in number 6 of this document), and 2012 (trial identified in number 7 of this document) are paid, Grupo Elektra, S. A.B. de C.V. will no longer have the obligation to reverse such losses in 2013, so the contingency would be reduced proportionally.

-The tax liability for this matter, amounts to Ps. \$18,455 million.
+The historical contingency of this matter amounts to Ps.
+18,455,467,083.

-Grupo Elektra considers that there are serious and reasonable defense allegations, to obtain a definitive resolution in favor of Grupo Elektra's interests regarding the matters above; however, as in any litigation matter, it is not possible to guarantee results.
+We believe that there are serious and reasonable elements of defense to obtain a final resolution favorable to the Company's interests in the aforementioned matters; however, as in the case of any litigation matter, it is not possible to guarantee that the Company will be able to obtain a favorable resolution.

-9. Tax liability against liquidation of income tax 2013 (cumulative inventory)
+7. Tax lawsuit against income tax liquidation 2013 (accumulated inventory)

-Grupo Elektra filled before the Chambers of the Federal Court of Administrative Justice an annulment claims against the fiscal credit for consolidated income tax, updates, surcharges and fine, corresponding to the 2013 fiscal year.
+Grupo Elektra filed before the Chambers of the Federal Court of Administrative Justice a lawsuit for annulment against the consolidated income tax credit, updates, surcharges and fine, corresponding to the 2013 tax year.

-The Company is currently waiting for the Superior Chamber of the Federal Court of Administrative Justice to resolve this matter.
+Currently, we are waiting for the Superior Chamber of the Federal Court of Administrative Justice to resolve the matter.

-The historical contingency of this matter amounts to Ps. \$66,242,296.
+The historical contingency of this matter amounts to Ps.
+66,242,296.